Here is a short version of the adoption procedure although it can vary depending on what animal you are looking to adopt

-• We will then set up a video call through Facetime, Facebook video messenger or Skype so we can do a virtual home visit to chat through the care and facilities/areas your new pet will have
+• We will then set up a video call through Facetime, Facebook video messenger or Skype so we can do a virtual home visit or in person to chat through the care and facilities/areas your new pet will have

 • A decision is made and we will call you to discuss the adoption paperwork and arrange a time to deliver your pet if there is a safe way to do so

-• We do have some limited pet goods on sale which can be delivered with your new pet(s)
+• We do have some limited pet goods on sale for your new pet(s)

-• Please return the adoption forms completed and signed in the stamp addressed envelope
+• There are adoption forms to be completed and signed in the stamp addressed envelope

 • Within a week of adoption we would really appreciate pictures/videos and an update how you and your new pet are doing